waseemwanologicalsolutions/SDKDocumentation/README.md

 1. At first download sdk from https://github.com/intempt/ios-sdk.git).
 Then open the folder frameworks.
 There are three sdks in  this folder **'device' 'simulator'** and **'universal'**.
 <img width="573" alt="1" src="https://user-images.githubusercontent.com/93919087/144225604-a6e8ca7e-9d0f-4210-ac21-c0d2bd8ac06f.png">

+- **Simulator** will run only on simulators
+- **Device** will run only on devices
+- **Universal** will run on both simulators and devices, but for that there are two extra things need to do during integration.
+Given integration steps are for universal so please follow all steps inorder to run without any error.

 2. Open **universal** folder and Drag & Drop `Intempt.Framework` in your iOS app.
 <img width="1417" alt="2" src="https://user-images.githubusercontent.com/93919087/144225626-73c69b69-cc2f-4f91-8b46-e7d832871460.png">